 These flares can last for days or weeks, and are followed by long periods without any symptoms.
 If flares occur in the same joint over many years, and the underlying excess of uric acid is not controlled, gout can become chronic.

-Self-reported data from the Australian Bureau of Statistics 2014–15 National Health Survey show that 191,760 Australians (0.8% of the population) have this condition.
-Gout is more common in males than females—8 in 10 (81%) people with gout are males.
+Self-reported data from the Australian Bureau of Statistics 2017–18 National Health Survey show that an estimated 187,000 Australians (0.8% of the population) have this condition.
+Gout is more common in males than females—almost 9 in 10 (87%) people with gout are males .

 While the self-reported prevalence of gout may be low, Australian population-based studies show variation for different population groups.
-A study of a general practice population found the prevalence of gout to be 1.5%, and more than 11% in men aged 85 and over .
-Another study found the prevalence of gout to be 5.2% (8.2% in males compared to 2.1% in females) in the South Australian population .
+A study of a general practice population found the prevalence of gout to be 1.5%, with gout increasing with age to 11% in men and 4.6% in women aged 85 and over .

 The underlying cause of gout is excess uric acid in the blood—a metabolic disorder called hyperuricaemia.
 This disorder is an independent risk factor for cardiovascular disease and metabolic syndrome .
 Risk factors for hyperuricaemia include obesity, diabetes, hypertension and heart disease, poor kidney function and kidney disease, and a diet high in meat, seafood and alcohol.